 Pittville Pump Room in Cheltenham (UK) had its heyday in the mid-19th century and its spacious acoustic and glorious Regency architecture is the perfect setting for this recording.
 The Extinct Audio BM9 crossed stereo pair flown below the chandelier also look very cool!!

-CLICK ON PIC to listen
+CLICK ON PICS to listen

 Lydia Kenny Alto Saxophone accompanied by Damian Kenny Piano.

 Lydia Kenny is the winner of Gloucestershire Young Musician of the Year 2018